kartik-v/bootstrap-fileinput/README.md

     "Filename.xlsx" + "</div>"
 ```

+#### initialPreviewCount
+_int_, the count of initial preview items that will be added to the count of files selected in preview.
+This is applicable when displaying
+the right caption, when `overwriteInitial` is set to `false`.

 #### initialCaption
 _string_ the initial preview caption text to be displayed.
 If you do not set a value here and `initialPreview` is set to
 `true` this will default to `"{preview-file-count} files selected"`, where `{preview-file-count}` is the count of the
 files passed in `initialPreview`.

-#### initialPreviewCount
-_int_, the count of initial preview items that will be added to the files selected in preview.
-This is applicable when displaying
-the right caption, when `overwriteInitial` is set to `false`.

 #### overwriteInitial
 _boolean_ whether you wish to overwrite the initial preview content and caption setup.
 This defaults to `true`, whereby, any `initialPreview` content set